Alejanpro/InitialFlutter/README.md

     /// Removes an address for a peer. pub fn remove_address(&mut self, peer_id: &PeerId, addr: &Multiaddr);

-    /// Starts a get query with
+    /// Starts a get query with an initial guess of providers.